OpenMDAO/mphys/docs/developers/mphys_group.rst

 Manual Connection of Variables
 ==============================

-In some instances, the use of automated promotion will not work.
+In some instances, the use of automated promotion is not appropriate.
 Because the MphysGroup inherits from the standard OpenMDAO group, subsystems can be added with the standard ``add_subsystem`` method and connected manually.